cloudmesh-community/hid-sp18-705/project-report/report.md

 application server.
-Tendermint is used to manage consensus, communication, and state replication among nodes, whereas the software that is unique to BigchainDB is responsible for "registering and tracking the ownership of 'assets'" [@mcconaghy-18-bigchaindb]. ﻿In BigchainDB 2.0, as is the case in general with systems that are Byzantine Fault Tolerant, $3f + 1$ nodes are necessary to run a network, where $f$ is the number of faulty nodes to be tolerated [@mcconaghy-18-reply-a].
+Tendermint is used to manage consensus, communication, and state replication among nodes, whereas the software that is unique to BigchainDB is responsible for "registering and tracking the ownership of 'assets'" [@mcconaghy-18-bigchaindb].
+In BigchainDB 2.0, as is the case in general with systems that are Byzantine Fault Tolerant, $3f + 1$ nodes are necessary to run a network, where $f$ is the number of faulty nodes to be tolerated [@mcconaghy-18-reply-a].
 Therefore, at least four nodes are